Locations:

 Berg Balance Scale

-The Berg balance test — or Berg balance scale (BBS) — is a widely used assessment to determine a person’s balance abilities.
-The test contains 14 simple tasks and the entire process takes about 20 minutes to complete.
+The Berg balance scale — or Berg balance test — is a widely used, standardized assessment to determine your balance abilities.
+The test contains 14 specific tasks you’ll perform while you’re standing, sitting or making simple movements.
+The entire test takes about 20 minutes to complete.

 Overview

-The Berg balance scale helps determine a person’s ability to safely balance.
-The test consists of 14 predetermined tasks, each of which are scored on a scale from 0 to 4.
+The Berg balance scale helps determine your ability to balance safely.
+The scale consists of 14 tasks that a healthcare provider scores on a scale from 0 to 4.
 The higher the score, the better your balance.

 Advertisement